netoralves/okd46_lab_environment/README.md

 # OKD4.6 Cluster Using KVM(PROXMOX)

 # Physical Environment:
-  Is ysed a server with 9 physical CPU and 80GB memory and 1TB disk, installing with Proxmox Virtual Environment 6.3-3
+  Is used a server with 9 physical CPU and 80GB memory and 1TB disk, installing with Proxmox Virtual Environment 6.3-3

 # Virtual Environment: